openhpc/cloudwg/tutorials/sc20/exercise4.md

 #### On the Desktop or laptop (demonstrated) ####

-1) Build docker image from Dockerfile
+##### Build docker image from Dockerfile

-In the deirectory where the Dockerfile is located, execute the following command:
+In the directory where the Dockerfile is located, execute the following command:

 ~~~